-Commissioning process activities shall be completed, at a minimum, for the following energy-related systems if they are installed as part of the core and shell project:
+Commissioning process activities shall be completed for the following energy-related systems, at a minimum:

-☐ Heating, ventilating, air conditioning and refrigeration (HVAC&R) systems (mechanical and passive) and associated controls
+□ Heating, ventilating, air conditioning, and refrigeration (HVAC&R) systems (mechanical and passive) and associated controls

+Required

-SS WE EA MR EQ ID ☐ Lighting and daylighting controls Prerequisite 1 ☐ Domestic hot water systems ☐ Renewable energy systems (wind, solar, etc.) Potential Technologies & Strategies In order to meet this prerequisite, Owners are required to use qualified individuals to lead the commissioning process.
-Qualified individuals are identified as those who possess a high level of experience in all of the following areas: ☐ Energy systems design, installation and operation ☐ Commissioning planning and process management ☐ Hands-on field experience with energy systems performance, interaction, start-up, balancing, testing, troubleshooting, operation, and maintenance procedures ☐ Energy systems automation control knowledge Owners are encouraged to consider including water-using systems, building envelope systems, and other systems in the scope of the commissioning plan as appropriate.
+- □ Lighting and daylighting controls

+- Domestic hot water systems

+- □ Renewable energy systems (wind, solar, etc.)

+In order to meet this prerequisite, owners are required to use qualified individuals to lead the commissioning process.
+Qualified individuals are identified as those who possess a high level of experience in the following areas:

+- □ Energy systems design, installation and operation - Commissioning planning and process management - □ Hands-on field experience with energy systems performance, interaction, start-up, balancing, testing, troubleshooting, operation, and maintenance procedures - □ Energy systems automation control knowledge

+Owners are encouraged to consider including water-using systems, building envelope systems, and other systems in the scope of the commissioning plan as appropriate.
 The building envelope is an important component of a facility which impacts energy consumption, occupant comfort and indoor air quality.
-While it is not required to be commissioned by LEED, an Owner can receive significant financial savings and reduced risk of poor indoor air quality by including building envelope commissioning.
-This LEED-CS 2.0 Reference Guide provides guidance on the rigor expected for this prerequisite for the following: ☐ Owner's Project Requirements ☐ Basis of Design ☐ Commissioning Plan ☐ Commissioning Specification ☐ Performance Verification Documentation ☐ Commissioning Report
+While it is not required to be commissioned by LEED, an owner can receive significant financial savings and reduced risk of poor indoor air quality by including building envelope commissioning.

+This LEED-NC 2.2 Reference Guide provides guidance on the rigor expected for this prerequisite for the following:

+- D Owner's Project Requirements

+- □ Basis of Design

+- Commissioning Plan

+- Commissioning Specification

+- □ Performance Verification Documentation

+- Commissioning Report